jekyllgrim/ZScript_Basics/A1_Flow_Control.md

 else {} //don't do this if you don't have any code here, it's pointless!
 ```

-### if else
+### else if

-`if else` is a combined statement that also follows an `if` block and is called when the original condition is false, but it also defines an extra condition:
+`else if` is a combined statement that also follows an `if` block and is called when the original condition is false, but it also defines an extra condition:

 ```csharp
 if (condition1 == true)